leonardo-toffalini/viscous/report/report.typ

 property of the velocity of the simulated fluid by decomposing the resulting field after the last step into a divergence free field.

+One can then imagine the simulation steps as follows:
 $
   u_1 -->^"add source" u_2 -->^"diffusion" u_3 -->^"advection" u_4 -->^"projection" u_5
 $